yangyi02/layered-segmentation/README.md

 ## Introduction

 This is a Matlab implementation of the layered object segmentation algorithm described in [1, 2].
-The algorithm utilizes the object detection results obtained from deformable part-based models [3] with superpixels obtained from [4], and builds a Bayesian inference framework towards the semantic and instance segmentation of objects in PASCAL VOC dataset [5].
+The algorithm utilizes the object detection results obtained from deformable part-based models [3] with superpixels obtained from [4], and builds a Bayesian inference framework towards the semantic and instance segmentation of multi-class objects in PASCAL VOC dataset [5].

 Acknowledgements: We graciously thank the authors of the previous code releases and image benchmarks for making them publically available.